TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/SessionStorage.rst

 Session storage framework
 =========================

-As of version 8.6, TYPO3 comes with the option to choose between different storages for both frontend end backend user sessions (called session backends).
-Previously, all sessions were stored in the database in the tables `fe_sessions`, `fe_session_data` and `be_sessions` respectively.
+TYPO3 comes with the option to choose between different storages for both frontend end and backend user sessions (called session backends).

 The Core ships two session backends by default:

-- Database storage
+*   Database storage
-- Redis storage
+*   Redis storage

-By default user sessions are still stored in the database using the database storage backend, but the former table `fe_session_data` is obsolete and has therefore been removed.
+By default user sessions are stored in the database using the database storage backend.

 .. index:: Sessions; Database storage
 .. _sessions-database: